bitcoinbuildervan/website/content/builder-03.md

     - Will they blow up?
 - Hyperbitcoinization
     - What is "Hyperbitcoinization"?
 Audience is encouraged to provide their own definitions!
+- How to build a network of off-grid solar compute.
 - Discuss all the ways you can send bitcoin!
     - Inspired by this tweet: https://x.com/CierrePorbin/status/1947959754157920528